[Tools & Resources]

 What is FCF?

-The Facilities Consolidation Fund (FCF) is a loan program administered by Community Economic Development Assistance Corporation (CEDAC) that finances up to 50% of total development cost for clients of the Department of Mental Health (DMH) or the Department of Developmental Services (DDS).
+The Facilities Consolidation Fund (FCF) is a loan program administered by Community Economic Development Assistance Corporation (CEDAC) on behalf of the Massachusetts Department of Housing and Community Development (DHCD) that finances up to 50% of the total development cost for housing developed for clients of the Massachusetts Department of Mental Health (DMH) or the Massachusetts Department of Developmental Services (DDS).

-Basically, FCF provides permanent, deferred payment loans for 30-year terms for projects that meet the guidelines.
+Basically, FCF provides permanent, deferred payment loans for 30-year terms at 0% interest for projects that meet the program statute, regulations, and guidelines.

-FCF was created in 1993 as a $50 million loan fund for non-profit developers developing community residences in response to the closing of institutions throughout the State.
-CIL has been incorporating FCF into our MA group home development since the mid-90’s to move the last individuals out of Belchertown State School, as well as the Dever School in Tauton.
+FCF was created by the Massachusetts legislature in 1993 to provide capital financing for the development of community-based housing for clients of DMH and DDS.
+Originally FCF was established as a $50 Million Loan Fund, but it is now reauthorized every five years through the state’s housing bond bill.
+CIL has been incorporating FCF into our MA group home developments since the mid-90's to move the last individuals out of Belchertown State School, as well as the Dever School in Tauton.

 What Kind of Housing is Eligible?

 The goal for all housing applying for FCF must be to provide non-institutional settings which respond to the needs and desires of individuals being served.
-Specific examples include:
+The housing must house individuals eligible for services through DMH or DDS, to which either DMH or DDS (depending on the population being housed) must certify.
+Specific examples of FCF-eligible housing types include:

 - Units within larger developments in which DMH or DDS consumers are integrated